 2. Absolute or Conditional Discharge

-They might also get a conditional discharge.
+Teenagers might also get a conditional discharge.
 This means the judge has ordered the teen to obey some conditions.
-For example, a teen could be ordered to write a letter of apology to the victim or do volunteer work.
+For example, a teenager could be ordered to write a letter of apology to the victim or do volunteer work.

 It’s a crime to disobey the punishment a judge ordered.